Chia-Network/chips/CHIPs/chip-joshpainter-auctions.md

 ## Community Feedback
 6/15/2022: Twitter user @Engarneering suggested removing the historical fact about Babylonian auctions from the Abstract because "I mean, really??"
 This has been taken under advisement and in the meantime, a footnote has been added to the offending sentence.
+6/15/2022: Twitter user @_nezzee suggested shortening the intro and notes that most intros just start with a simple definition.

+## Updates
+6/15/2022:
+  * Added Community Feedback section
+  * Added feedback from @Engarneering and @nezzee 6/17/2022:
+  * Added this Updates section
+  * Shorted intro to take into account community feedback.
+Thank you @Engarneering and @_nezzee!
+  * Added Credit section
+  * Added credit paragraph for @Omakasea_ - thank you!

 ## Terminology
 This section describes common auction terminology for which the reader might not be familiar.
 Even more detailed information, including terminology, history and descriptions of different auction types can be found at https://en.wikipedia.org/wiki/Auction.
 The terms below are a subset of those found at the preceding link.